Magisk-Modules-Repo/magisk-drm-disabler/README.md

 ### Disclaimer
 I am not responsible for any damage done to your device by this module, so flash at your of discretion

-### LOOKING FOR TESTERS!
+### LOOKING FOR VOLUNTEERS!
-If you're interested in helping the project by being a tester, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you're interested in helping the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Credits
 topjohnwu for magisk